Entering the Market

 - Business activities must be entered with the Commercial Register

-- Parent company must ensure their branch complies with the Trade Licensing Act, Civil Code, Commercial Code on Legal Entities, and the Act on Private International Law
+- The parent company must ensure its branch complies with the Trade Licensing Act, Civil Code, Commercial Code on Legal Entities, and the Act on Private International Law

 - Must provide the parent company’s Articles of Incorporation